Quick Answer

 - Which policy or tagging rules prevent the same issue from returning?

-Do not approve a cleanup list until someone owns the follow through.
+Do not approve a cleanup list until someone owns the follow-through.

 Azure Components